Southern leopard frog: Ecology and behavior

 In northern parts of its range, it is dormant during the winter, where it remains in well-oxygenated, unfrozen water bodies.
 The recorded highest altitude of this species is 1,000 feet.

 Southern leopard frogs feed primarily on insects, crayfish, and other invertebrates.
+As tadpoles they are herbivores, and transition to a carnivorous diet as they age.
 They forage in upland areas during the summer.
 In other parts of their range, their diet consists mainly of spiders, beetles, and gastropods such as snails.

 Studies involving southern leopard frogs found that geographically separated populations produce distinct numbers and combinations of antimicrobial peptides (AMPs) in response to growing infection rate of fungal pathogen Batrachochytrium dendrobatidis.
 These AMPs mature and are excreted around 12-weeks post-metamorphosis.

 Range

 This frog is widespread across eastern North America, especially the Southeast US.
 It is the most common frog in Florida and several other regions.
 It is an introduced species in The Bahamas, in Arizona and at two locations in California.
 Southern leopard frogs are believed to have been introduced to the Prado Flood Control Basin via a shipment of aquatic fauna to the Chino Gun Club in 1929 or 1930; they are now common in areas of the basin undergoing urbanization.
+Loss of forests is a concern as it is among the leading cause of population decline.
 A second established population of the species in California is now suspected, following the March 2016 discovery of two females in the San Joaquin River just northwest of Fresno on the border between Madera and Fresno Counties.
+A third species has recently discovered in southern New York, northern New Jersey, and western Connecticut.